 The program has been developed in line with community cultural protocols of communication, consultation, integrity and transparency.
 The program is structured as follows:

-The minimum cultural training expectation for all UONDRH students is that they visit the 'Interactive Ochre, Working Both Ways' website.
-Students will tour the website and use the information to answer the questions on the Survey Monkey worksheet available here.
+The minimum cultural training expectation for all UONDRH students is that they complete the Knowledge in Practice package.
+Students view the video and use the information to answer the questions on that follow the videos.